Mark Gillis: Selected theatre

 As an actor his work in theatre includes Agrippa in the Chichester production of Antony & Cleopatra with Kim Cattrall and Michael Pennington.
 He was formerly a member of the Royal Shakespeare Company, performing in As You Like It, Macbeth and Troilus and Cressida, in seasons at the RSC Stratford and The Barbican.
 He played Mark in the Irish premiere of Mark Ravenhill's play Shopping and Fucking.
 The play caused some controversy and there were protests from local media questioning whether Northern Ireland was ready for this play.
 The theatre was picketed in Belfast and at other venues on the tour.

 Other theatre includes Antony & Cleopatra (Liverpool Playhouse), Mamma Mia!
 (West End), A Doll's House and Hedda Gabler (Battersea Arts Centre), Rush (King's Head Theatre), Crystal Clear and Gatsby (King's Head Theatre), The Dumb Waiter (Lee Strasberg Theatre and Film Institute, L.A.), Ivanov (Bridewell Theatre), The Memory of Water (Vienna's English Theatre), Canaries Sometimes Sing (Old Red Lion), The Picture of Dorian Gray (Finborough Theatre), The Caretaker (San Fedele Theatre, Milan), Waiting for Godot (Tour) and Whose Life Is It Anyway?
 (Tour).

 Selected television and film

-He has appeared in several television and film roles including Eric, The Lost Pirate Kingdom, Grantchester, Lee and Dean, Sink, Silent Witness, The Bill, Emmerdale, Grange Hill, EastEnders, Holby City, The Brittas Empire, Absolute Hell, Prick, Jean Moulin, Either/Or, Going Home and An Ideal Husband.
+He has appeared in several television and film roles including The White House, Jesus: Crown of Thorns, Eric, The Lost Pirate Kingdom, Grantchester, Lee and Dean, Sink, Silent Witness, The Bill, Emmerdale, Grange Hill, EastEnders, Holby City, The Brittas Empire, Absolute Hell, Prick, Jean Moulin, Either/Or, Going Home and An Ideal Husband.